murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/accomplishments.md

 ---

 ---
+## TBS-DataViz Challenge 2020 - Winner - **December 2020**
+**PROVIDED BY**: Musée d'Orsay and Musée de l'Orangerie
+> The challenge was conducted in partnership with Musée d'Orsay and Musée de l'Orangerie.
+The challenge took place for 2 months with multiple weekly meetings.
+We used different tools like R studio, Jupyter notebook, tableau and tableau prep for the project.
+The amount of learning during this project is excellent.
+We learnt how to understand a real business scenario, interact with clients, define a business problem, apply data visualization principles and recommend creative solutions.

+---
 ## Charpak AME Scholarship of Excellence - **July 2020**
 **PROVIDED BY**: French Government
 > Highly meritorious students are awarded with this prestigious scholarship to support their education.